 Yunnan Provincial Department Of Culture And Tourism Invites European Travel Agents To Visit Yunnan, Fostering New Tourism Partnerships

-Kunming, China / TimesNewswire / March 27, 2026 – To further develop the European inbound tourism market and promote the high-quality growth of Yunnan's inbound tourism sector, the Yunnan Provincial Department of Culture and Tourism invited a delegation of leading travel agents from the Netherlands, Germany, France, Luxembourg, Serbia, and other European countries to participate in an eight-day in-depth familiarization tour from March 13 to 20.
+Kunming, China--(Newsfile Corp. - March 27, 2026) - To further develop the European inbound tourism market and promote the high-quality growth of Yunnan's inbound tourism sector, the Yunnan Provincial Department of Culture and Tourism invited a delegation of leading travel agents from the Netherlands, Germany, France, Luxembourg, Serbia, and other European countries to participate in an eight-day in-depth familiarization tour from March 13 to 20.

 During the visit, the delegation explored four of Yunnan's key tourism destinations-Kunming, Dali, Lijiang, and Shangri-La-conducting a comprehensive assessment of the province's tourism resources, infrastructure, and service capabilities.
 The program also facilitated meaningful industry exchange and partnership discussions, delivering tangible outcomes and injecting new momentum into tourism cooperation between Yunnan and Europe.